microsoftgraph/microsoft-graph-docs-contrib/concepts/outlook-mail-concept-overview.md

 - Outlook categories are differentiated by name and color.
 Categories allow customers to tag messages to enhance organization and discovery.
 Apps can access and [define a user's master list of categories](../api-reference/v1.0/api/outlookuser_post_mastercategories.md).
 More, that list is shared across Outlook messages, as well as events, contacts, tasks, and group posts, and opens up creative scenarios for app developers.
 For example, an online training provider can color-code the emails, course events, and follow-up assignments for each course a user has enrolled in.

-- Additionally, app users can change the importance of a message (or event or task), or flag (preview) a message for follow-up.
+- Additionally, app users can change the importance of a message (or event or task), or flag a message for follow-up.
+(Flagging is currently [in preview](versioning_and_support.md#beta-version) in Microsoft Graph.)

 - The rules API takes message organization to the next level.
 Apps can set up [Inbox rules](../api-reference/v1.0/resources/messagerule.md) to promptly handle incoming messages and reduce email clutter.
 For example, an app can automatically move messages to another folder if their subject lines contain certain keywords, and assign categories and importance to make them easier for later follow-up.